 “I’m not a miracle worker,” says George Clooney in his role as Michael Clayton’s title character.
 “I’m a janitor.”
 Meaning not that he sweeps, mops and buffs dorm corridors twice a week, but that he does the dirty work for Kenner, Bach & Ledeen, a major New York City law firm.

+It’s Clayton’s job to convince coworker Arthur Edens (Tom Wilkinson) to refrain from ratting out the firm’s major client, an agrochemical corporation by the name of U/North.
+Disillusioned, insane and guilt-ridden due to his long-term defense of a business that harms humans and animals with its products, Arthur threatens to blow the case wide open.
+After Clayton discovers some important documents, he begins to question whether Arthur is crazy after all.
+It turns out Arthur may have a point, even if he kinda-sorta happened to strip down to his birthday suit and profess his love for a high school-aged female plaintiff in a deposition room.
 Michael Clayton boasts great contrasting images of the macro and the micro of American white-collar business that adds meaning to the film.
 In quick succession, the cinematography presents us with close-ups of gyrating cart wheels, glances of gloomy office hallways and the ultimate image of modernity: an extreme long shot of a solitary ant-sized man (Michael Clayton) in a massive skyscraper.
 These images prompt moviegoers to ask, Is Michael Clayton really a hero?
 Is he a stand-out individual, or just one of a million?
 The conflicted look on Clooney’s face in the final shot makes it difficult to determine if the film ever answers these question.